mackonsti/z97iac/Actively Used/README.md

 * ApfsDriverLoader.efi
 * AptioMemoryFix.efi

-**Note:** The driver `AptioMemoryFix.efi` is the one that allows NVRAM to work in a transparent way, replacing older `OsxAptioFix.efi` driver.
+**Note:** Driver `AptioMemoryFix.efi` is the one that allows NVRAM to work in a transparent way, replacing older `OsxAptioFix.efi` driver.

 **Note:** For booting an installed system, neither driver `HFSPlus.efi` or `VBoxHfs.efi` are needed, as the main system partition is (forcibly) formatted in APFS thus making use of the **ApfsDriverLoader.efi** driver.
 However, one of these drivers **is needed** when booting from USB for (re-)installing macOS or experiment with OpenCore.